Mis à jour le 24 January 2023.

 Among the Chinese manufacturer’s most popular stereo hi-fi amplifiers are the Cayin CS-55A EL34, which also has a vacuum tube version using KT88 tubes (Cayin CS-55A KT88).
 We were very impressed by the latter during our review (discover our review of the Cayin CS-55 KT88).

-Equipped with a pair of iconic 300B tubes and a dedicated external power supply, the Cayin HA-300 headphone amplifier is also a reference in its field.
-As for the Cayin N8 DAP, it remains one of the best models available on the market today and is the only one with a tube preamplification section.
-Chinese manufacturers know how to innovate…
+Equipped with a pair of iconic 300B tubes and a dedicated external power supply, the Cayin HA-300 MKII headphone amplifier is also a reference in its field.
+As for the Cayin N8ii DAP, it remains one of the best models available on the market today thanks to its dual amplification system: tubes and transistors.

 Aune Audio is one of China’s leading companies specializing in high quality digital audio.
-It is famous for its headphone amplifiers (the Aune Audio X7S, for example) and its USB audio DACs (including the Aune T1 SE model with its tube preamplifier).
+It is famous for its headphone amplifiers (the Aune Audio X7S, for example) and its USB audio DACs (including the 32-bit/768kHz and DSD512 compatible Aune Audio X8 XVIII BT DAC).
 Aune Audio products combine an attractive design with solid technical specs to deliver great audio quality at a reasonable price.

 The iBasso brand is very popular with traveling audiophiles, who have enjoyed its high-quality DAPs for over a decade.
 Founded in 2006, iBasso Audio also specializes in designing and manufacturing amplified portable audio DACs and in-ear headphones.